wwenzz/exercise-w11-state-management-zustand/README.md

 ```

 ### Looking for some hints?

 1.  **Zustand Installation**

     - Zustand isn't included in the boiler plate.
 You'll need to install it using `npm install zustand`.

 2.  **State Management with Zustand**
     - When setting up your Zustand store, think of it as a global state container.
 It should hold all the tasks and provide functions to manipulate them.
 Follow the naming conventions when you create folders and files.
 Have a look at the [boilerplate](https://github.com/Technigo/react-zustand-boiler-plate) if you need guidance.
     - The `create` function from Zustand is your starting point.
 It accepts a setter function to help you define the state and its updater functions.

-3.  **Integrating Components**
+Some code has been added for you to get you started!

+3.  **Implement the TodoList component**

-    - In your main `App.jsx`, integrate the task manager component from which you will access the global state.
+    - This is the component from which you will access the global state.
+Create a form that will allow you to add your task to the list.
+Display the added tasks in a list, the user should be able to delete and complete each task.

+4.  **Integrating Components**

+    - In your main `App.jsx`, integrate the TodoList component.

-4.  **Testing**
+5.  **Testing**

     - Before pushing to GitHub, test your application thoroughly.
 Add tasks, remove them, and toggle the theme.
 Ensure everything works seamlessly.

 6.  **Committing and Pushing**